Sharrnah/whispering-plugins/Documentation/Speech-Conversion-Plugins/RVC-Plugin.md

   - `device` Select your GPU for best performance.
 If you have one GPU, select `cuda:0` if you have an NVIDIA GPU, or `direct-ml:0` or `direct-ml:1` for AMD/Intel.

     (Try to change this if it is too slow and does not seem to use the correct GPU, or you get the error `'RVC' object has no attribute 'tgt_sr'`)
-  - `half_precision` Enable this when using a GPU and to increase speed for slightly less quality.
+  - `half_precision` Enable this when using a GPU and to increase speed for slightly less quality and also less memory usage.
 - Under the __Realtime-Tab__ _(Only needed in Realtime mode)_
     - `rt_block_time` Is the audio block length.
 Lower values reduce the delay but increase the GPU usage and possibly lower the quality.
     - `rt_crossfade_time` is the time each block is faded over the next to make it more seamless.